 - Consulted – Who gets consulted before decisions are made?

 - Informed – Who gets a “heads up” when a decision is made

 If you feel like you can’t do this, consider having an objective third party like SBI facilitate a strategy session with you and your sales leader before year-end.
 A suggested agenda might look like this:

 - Assess sales strategy against corporate strategy

 - Create a RACI chart with clear role distinction

 - Establish clear guidelines to avoid overlap

-Don’t let role corruption be the barrier to success in 2013.
+Don’t let role corruption be the barrier to success next year.
 Get laser focused on your sales strategy and role clarity and charge out of the gates on January 1st.